 - (a) All regular employees suffering a loss of a family member will be eligible for a five day or one day bereavement leave, commencing with the employee's date of notification of death or ending with the day of the funeral.
 For the purpose of this provision, a five day leave with pay will be granted for the loss of a spouse, parent, guardian, father-in-law, mother-in-law, grandparent, sibling, child or grandchild of an employee or someone living with the employee as a member of the family.
+It is understood that the employee has the ability to split the five day entitlement between the date of death and the date of the funeral, as long as it is within one year of the date of death.
 Where out of province travel is required, an employee will receive one additional day without pay of bereavement leave. - (b) A one day leave with pay will include the loss of an aunt, uncle, niece, nephew, brother-in-law, and sister-in-law.
 Additional time, if needed, shall be granted without pay.
 Such leave shall not be unreasonably denied.